Abha Khetarpal: Career

-Khetarpal is also a sexuality trainer and has addressed the gap in sexuality education for people with disabilities by developing and offering a self-paced course on Cross the Hurdles.
+Khetarpal is also a sexuality trainer.
+She has addressed the gap in sexuality education for people with disabilities by developing and offering a self-paced course on Cross the Hurdles.
 She has authored several books and publications on menstrual management and hygiene as well as Sexual and Reproductive Health and Rights of Women with Disabilities in India.

 Khetarpal has challenged societal stereotyping of people with disabilities as asexual and as victims, in need of over-protection.
 She conducted a needs assessment survey of 50 disabled women from Delhi showing the neglect of their sexual and reproductive health.
 Along with providing counselling on sexuality, Khetarpal also advocates for the sexual and reproductive rights of women with disabilities.

 Publications

 Khetarpal has authored several articles for the America Times, Feminism In India.